 The Appeals Service (TAS) provides a range of information about other help that you may be entitled to such as expenses.
 Here are some ways of finding how you can get other help.

-- if required, the clerk to the Tribunal will provide you with a form so you can claim a refund of your public transport costs
+If required, the clerk to the Tribunal will give you a form so you can claim a refund of your public transport costs.

-- if you use your own car to travel to the Tribunal hearing you may claim expenses at the current mileage rate of 12 pence per mile
+If you use your own car to travel to the Tribunal hearing you may claim expenses at the mileage rate of 12 pence per mile.

 In exceptional circumstances a taxi fare may be payable but only if arranged beforehand with the Appeals Service and provided one of the following criteria is satisfied: